uptonking/note4yaoo/note-web-event.md

   - Note that some implementations may fire keypress event if supported.
   - The events will be fired repeatedly while the key is held down.

+## focus

+- focus vs selection
+  - Focus (which element is receiving user input events) is not the same thing as selection (the currently highlighted part of the document).
+  - You can get the current selection using `window.getSelection()` .

+- The `activeElement` read-only property of the `Document` and `ShadowRoot` interfaces returns the Element within the DOM or shadow DOM tree that currently has focus.
+  - Often `activeElement` will return a `HTMLInputElement` or `HTMLTextAreaElement` object if it has the text selection at the time
+  - Other times the focused element might be a `<select>` element (menu) or an `<input>` element, of type "button", "checkbox", or "radio".
+  - Typically a user can press the tab key to move the focus around the page among focusable elements, and use the space bar to activate one (that is, to press a button or toggle a radio button).
+    - Which elements are focusable varies depending on the platform and the browser's current configuration.

 ## mouse

 - mousedown vs click